-Commuter Lounge: Student Union 301
+Commuter Lounge:

-The Commuter Lounge is located on the third floor of the Student Union in room 301.
+The Commuter Lounge is located on the first floor of the Student Union in room 100S.
 It was designed specifically for off-campus and commuter students as a place to hang out in between classes.
-It is equipped with a microwave, comfy couches, and desks.
+It is equipped with microwaves, a television, comfy couches, a printer, charging stations, and desks.